Canadian Environmental Sustainability Indicators: Environment and Climate Change Canada

 The indicators are prepared with the support of other federal government departments, such as Health Canada, Statistics Canada, Natural Resources Canada, Agriculture and Agri-Food Canada, as well as provincial and territorial government departments.
 Designed to be relevant to the Government's policy, the indicators are built on rigorous methodology and high quality, regularly available data from surveys and monitoring networks.

 The CESI website presence ensures that national, regional, local and international trends are readily accessible and transparently presented to all Canadians through the use of graphics, explanatory text, interactive maps and downloadable data.
 Indicator results are linked to their key social and economic drivers and information is provided on how the issues are influenced by consumers, businesses and governments.
 Each indicator is accompanied by a technical explanation of its calculation.

 CESI is the prime instrument to measure the progress of the Federal Sustainable Development Strategy and responds to Environment Canada's commitments under the Canadian Environmental Protection Act and the Department of the Environment Act to report to Canadians on the state of the environment.

 Green Score City Index

 This municipal index uses Canadian environmental sustainability indicator data sources to develop indicators that are specific to the municipalities they measure.
 These indicators are prepared with support from the Canadian government, provincial governments, regional authorities, and participating municipalities.
-Most of the data used to calculate the comparative indicators exist outside of the jurisdictional boundaries of municipalities and their respective provinces.
+Most of the data used to calculate the comparative indicators exist outside of the jurisdictional boundaries of municipalities.